 There are some notable exceptions.

-If your business is based in Northern Ireland and trades only with the Republic of Ireland then it will not need an EORI number (although HMRC says it will “provide further guidance about the arrangements” once the details become available).
+If your business is based in Northern Ireland and trades only with the Republic of Ireland then it won’t need an EORI number.
+However, it might be wise to apply for one just in case you find yourself trading with other countries.

-If you already have an EORI number then you won’t need a new one.
-However, if your business has a EORI number that doesn’t start with GB – one issued in another EU country such as Ireland, for example—then HMRC says you’ll only be able to continue using it for a short period after Brexit.
+If you already have an EORI number, you won’t need a new one.
+However, if your business has a EORI number that doesn’t start with GB – one issued in another EU country such as Ireland, for example –you’ll need to apply for one that does begin with GB.

 Does my services business need an EORI number after Brexit?

 The requirement only applies to moving goods across EU/UK borders, or between Northern Ireland and the rest of the UK.